Collegiate Rocket League – Spring 2020 Official Rules

 In order to receive a Scholastic Award, potential Winning Players are required to provide Psyonix or Psyonix’s designee with: (i) RocketID, (ii) residential address and phone number, (iii) address and phone number of parent or legal guardian, (iv) student identification number, (iv) official transcript from current school, (v) expected graduation date, (vi) current year of school, and (vii) contact and mailing information for potential Winning Player’s academic institution financial aid office.
 Scholastic Awards will not be disbursed until all required information is provided and the potential Winning Player is determined eligible.

-Once a potential Winning Player has been deemed eligible and otherwise complied with all requirements set forth in these Rules, Scholastic Award shall be paid directly to the Winning Player’s academic institution.
+Once a potential Winning Player has been deemed eligible and otherwise complied with all requirements set forth in these Rules or required by the third party administering such Scholastic Awards, the Scholastic Award shall be paid directly to the Winning Player’s academic institution.
 If the Eligible Expenses are less than the Scholastic Award received by a Winning Player, the remaining amount of the Scholastic Award will be retained by Psyonix to be disbursed for Eligible Expenses in subsequent semesters/terms; however, any amount of a Scholastic Award that is not used within two (2) years from date of award will be forfeited.
-Scholastic Awards can only be used for undergraduate study.
-If a Wining Player is in their senior year of undergraduate study and has a zero balance with the college or university, Psyonix may disburse the award directly to the Winning Player’s loan servicer to pay down their loan balance.
+If a Wining Player is a United States resident in their senior year of undergraduate study and has a zero balance with the college or university, Psyonix may disburse the award directly to the Winning Player’s United States based loan servicer to pay down their loan balance.

 Winning Players must notify the Tournament Entities of any change in academic status, such as taking less than the required minimum of eight units (or its full time hourly or credit equivalent), taking a leave of absence, or withdrawing from their academic institution.
 Winning Players on official leave may suspend their semesters of Scholastic Award eligibility for a maximum of two (2) semesters.
 Winning Players who do not notify Psyonix of a leave of absence, or who fail to provide Psyonix with evidence of university approval for the same, will lose semesters of Scholastic Award tenure equivalent to the time not enrolled.
 Without an approved leave of absence, Winning Players not enrolled for more than two consecutive semesters will have their Scholastic Award discontinued.